ubuntu-openstack/zopenstack/README.md

 * bundles/*
     * Juju bundles for dev and test deployments
 * docs/*
-    * Juju bundles for dev and test deployments
+    * Documentation and procedures for deploying test environments and validating them
 * tools/*
     * Scripts, tools, glue for testing dev deployments